-- Enhancement of streetscape and town environment - Shop front enhancement

-- Branding and promotion of the town/village to attract new customers and/or business investment - Car parking improvements - Targeted actions to tackle minor infrastructural deficiencies in access, services, site development works and other infrastructure that may be needed to support housing and commercial development
+- Enhancement of streetscape and town environment - Shop front enhancement - Branding and promotion of the town/village to attract new customers and/or business investment - Car parking improvements

-Funding will be provided from the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs' capital budget.
+Funding will be provided from the Department of Rural and Community Development's capital budget.
 On-going current costs (e.g. salary/wages cost of staff directly employed on the project) are not eligible for grant funding.
 However, current costs which form part of the match funding will be considered eligible for the duration of the project.
+All such costs should be reasonable and proportionate to the overall project.